Pantex Orientation

 MTC Meetings and Times

-The MTC uses a delegate system following with Roberts Rules of Order, in accordance with the Constitution and By-Laws of the Metal Trades Department.
-Each local union is entitled to six delegates, and the allocation of votes is based on the membership of the respective unions at the Pantex Plant.
+The MTC uses a delegate system under the Constitution and By-laws of the Metal Trades Department.
+Each local union is entitled to delegates, and the allocation of votes is based on the membership of the respective unions at the Pantex Plant.
+Official meeting notices control, and members should confirm current meeting dates and times with posted notices, the Local 602 calendar, the MTC, or their affiliate.

 IBEW Regular Meetings

-• Main Meetings are the 2nd Wednesday of the month, starting at 7:30 pm at the Amarillo Meeting Hall.
-Lubbock Meeting is the 1st Thursday of the month at the Lubbock Meeting Hall.
+• Main Meetings are held on the 2nd Wednesday of the month, starting at 6:30 p.m. at the Amarillo Meeting Hall.
+The Lubbock Division Meeting is held on the 1st Thursday of the month, starting at 6:30 p.m. at the Lubbock Meeting Hall.

-• Official business of the Union, transactions, (like paying bills, purchasing new equipment, etc.) new proposals and selecting delegates for events are handled at the Regular Union Meeting
+• Official business of the Union, including transactions such as paying bills, purchasing equipment, considering proposals, and selecting delegates for events, is handled at the Regular Union Meeting.

-• Any Member in good standing can make motions or requests for expenditures or amendments to the By-laws during New Business
+• Any member in good standing can make motions or requests for expenditures or amendments to the By-laws during the appropriate order of business.

 IBEW Special Meetings

-• Members shall be notified in writing (by mail, leaflets, in the Union newspaper or onaccessible bulletin boards) of any special meeting
+• Members shall be notified of the purpose of any special meeting.

 IBEW Executive Board Meetings

-• The Executive Board meets on the 4th Wednesday of the Month to handle business of the Local
+• The Executive Board meets on the 4th Wednesday of the month to handle business of the Local between regular meetings.

-• Special meetings of the Executive Board may be called by its Chairman or the Business Manager
+• Special meetings of the Executive Board may be called as provided by the Constitution and By-laws.

 IBEW Informational Meetings